zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Send back a Json Wen Tokens

 本质上，Cognito User Pools(CUP)是和Google，Facebook一样的Identity Provider.

+=>You can add multi-factor authentication (MFA) to a user pool to protect the identity of your users.

 **Cognito Identity Pools(Federated Identity)**: Integrate with Cognito User Pools as an identity provider